United People's Party of Assam

-United People's Party of Assam, was a political party in the Indian state of Assam.
+United People's Party of Assam was a political party in the Indian state of Assam.
 UPPA was an ally of Asom Gana Parishad and took part in an AGP-led government in the state.
 On 17 December 2000 UPPA merged with Samajwadi Party.
+In April 2001, AGP broke ties with all the left parties and joined an alliance with the Bharatiya Janata Party before the elections.